 Monetising car data: Can data hubs increase OEM profits?

-Much has been made of the commercial environment for the automotive industry in recent years.
+Much has been made of the commercial environment and data hubs for the automotive industry in recent years.
 With the advent of new emissions legislation, the evolution in demand – from asset purchase to mobility access – and declining vehicles sales (notwithstanding the seismic impact of the COVID-19 pandemic), it is no surprise that OEMs are searching for new sources of revenue as they transition into ‘mobility providers’ of tomorrow.

 PTOLEMUS Consulting Group chose to investigate and subsequently publish its Vehicle Data Market Global Study to help the industry understand what other potential revenues streams could exist for OEMs, especially in the subject area of vehicle data.

 In the report, we concluded that a major opportunity for the OEMs is presented in the form of selling vehicle data through “vehicle data hubs (VDHs).”